 - The lists of restricted parties and controlled export goods, as well as the regulations, are continuously evolving.
 The general response is for companies to adjust their business processes and employ software packages that provide a range of key capabilities:

 - An always up-to-date repository of knowledge containing screening rules and lists of prohibited entities

 - Automated screening processes with high accuracy identification

 - Strong integration capabilities

 However, the applications that help companies identify and block prohibited transactions don’t handle the typical channel processes.

 Ideally, a single platform will support both channel management and restricted party screening capabilities to ensure each transaction is scrutinized and compliance risk is resolved.
 The only company able to offer this today is E2open.

 E2open’s Channel Shaping suite provides a complete range of partner incentive and management capabilities on a unified data platform, creating the unique opportunity to gain a holistic view of all channel activities.
-E2open Export Management Intelligent application, part of the Global Trade and Logistics suite, automates export compliance, including country controls, denied party screening, license determination and tracking, and document generation for efficient processing.
-Both Channel Shaping and Global Trade & Logistics are powerful application suites in their own right.
-Together they are terrific.
-The combined capabilities on a single platform enable companies to conduct their normal channel programs, screening all their transactions against the world’s largest and most up-to-date repository of trade content – all without disruption to their operations.
+E2open’s export compliance software, part of the Global Trade Management intelligent application suite, automates export compliance, including country controls, denied party screening, license determination and tracking, and document generation for efficient processing.
+Both the Channel Shaping and Global Trade Management suites are powerful in their own right.
+Together, they are terrific.
+The combined capabilities on a single platform enable companies to conduct their normal channel programs, screening all their transactions against the world’s largest and most up-to-date repository of trade content—all without disruption to their operations.